 - The status of the opportunity is progressed into ‘Under development’, and the opportunity is linked with the related epics and stories.

-- Once that the product is delivered (i.e. available for installation on customer premises), the opportunity is closed.
+- Once the product is delivered (i.e. available for installation on customer premises), the opportunity is closed.

 The image below illustrates the default Jira workflow.
 Which allows for transitions in multiple directions from all statuses.